-- Holding back deserved leaves, promotions and training. blocking applications for training, leave or promotion
+- Holding back deserved leaves, promotions, and training. blocking applications for training, leave, or promotion.

 “Article 14 states everyone should be equal before the law.
 Article 15 specifically says the state should not discriminate against citizens, and article 16 extends a right of “equality of opportunity” for employment or appointment under the state.”
 (Source: Wikipedia, Indian Labor laws).
-Thus if you are facing discrimination at the workplace then you may file the case against the company for violating the fundamental right to equality.
+Thus if you are facing discrimination at the workplace then you may file a case against the company for violating the fundamental right to equality.

 No matter how hard you work, some employers openly fail to pay employees for the time they worked.
-This has become a huge problem for the employees as even after working from home at night, and nonstop on weekends, responding to huge stack of email, they don’t get what they deserve.
+This has become a huge problem for the employees as even after working from home at night, and nonstop on weekends, responding to a huge stack of emails, they don’t get what they deserve.

 Thus your employer cannot force you to work off the clock or overtime, without any additional pay for the efforts you apply.

-Workplace laws- Deprivation of Insurance of Health and Social Security
+Deprivation of Insurance of Health and Social Security

-After getting employed at a workplace, you may get deprived of the insurance of health and social security etc.
+After getting employed at a workplace, you may get deprived of the insurance of health and social security, etc.

 “Employees’ State Insurance is a self-financing social security and health insurance scheme for Indian workers.
 For all employees earning 15000 (US$220) or less per month as wages, the employer contributes 4.75 percent and employee contributes 1.75 percent, total share 6.5 percent.”
 (Source: Wikipedia, Indian Labor Laws)

 This scheme provides the employee as well as their families with many benefits such as medical benefits and cash benefits.
-This scheme is also useful for medical treatment of the employee as well as dependents.
+This scheme is also useful for the medical treatment of the employee as well as dependents.

-Sexual Harassment of Women at workplace
+Sexual Harassment of Women

-Sexual harassment has been common in many firms, even till today.
+Sexual harassment has been common in many firms, even until today.
 This is a serious issue in every country and against the equality of women in the workplace.
 “According to a FICCI-EY November 2015 report, 36% of Indian companies and 25% among MNCs are not compliant with the Sexual Harassment Act, 2013The government has threatened to take stern action against employers who fail to comply with this law.”
-(Source: Wikipedia, sexual harassment of women at workplace)
+(Source: Wikipedia, sexual harassment of women at a workplace)

-If you think you have been dismissed without any notice then you may file a complaint under Industrial Disputes Act 1947.
-This law states that a workmen who has been employed for over an year can only be dismissed after taking permission from the appropriate government office.
-In addition to this, the law states that proper and valid reasons must be given, before dismissal.
-During the time of taking permission from the government, the firm should wait for the dismissal.
+If you think you have been dismissed without any notice then you may file a complaint under the Industrial Disputes Act 1947.
+This law states that a workman who has been employed for over a year can only be dismissed after taking permission from the appropriate government office.
+In addition, the law states that proper and valid reasons are necessary before dismissal.
+When taking permission from the government, the firm should wait for the dismissal.
 Redundancy pay should be given, set at 15 days (average pay for each complete year of continuous service).

 “The Maternity Benefit Act 1961, creates rights to payments of maternity benefits for any woman employee who worked in any establishment for a period of at least 80 days during the 12 months immediately preceding the date of her expected delivery.”
 (Source: Wikipedia, Indian Labor laws)

-Workplace laws- Deprivation of Bonus
+Deprivation of Bonus

-You may not know that your employer is depriving of the bonus which you should get, if you work in an establishment with 20 or more employees.
+You may not know that your employer is depriving of the bonus which you should get if you work in an establishment with 20 or more employees.

 “Payment of Bonus Act 1965 says that the payment of bonus should be provided to persons employed in certain establishments on the basis of profits or on the basis of production or productivity.
 This Act is applicable to establishments employing 20 or more persons.
-The minimum bonus, which an employer is required to pay even if he suffers losses during the accounting year is 8.33% of the salary.”(Source: http://adapt.it/adapt-indice-a-z/wp-content/uploads/2014/09/Labour_Employment_Laws_India.pdf)
+The minimum bonus, which an employer must pay even if he suffers losses during the accounting year is 8.33% of the salary.”(Source: http://adapt.it/adapt-indice-a-z/wp-content/uploads/2014/09/Labour_Employment_Laws_India.pdf)

-Workplace laws- Payment of Gratuity
+Payment of Gratuity

 “The Payment of Gratuity Act 1972 applies to establishments with 10 or more workers.
 Gratuity is payable to the employee if he or she resigns or retires.
-The Indian government mandates that this payment be at the rate of 15 days salary of the employee for each completed year of service subject to a maximum of 1000000.”
+The Indian government mandates that this payment be at the rate of 15 days salary of the employee for each complete year of service subject to a maximum of 1000000.”
 (Source: Wikipedia, Indian Labor laws)

-Workplace laws- Payment of compensation
+Payment of Compensation

-The Workmen’s Compensation Act, aims to provide workmen and/or their dependents some relief in case of accidents arising out of and in the course of employment and causing either death or disablement of workmen.
+The Workmen’s Compensation Act aims to provide workmen and/or their dependents some relief in case of accidents arising out of and in the course of employment and causing either death or disablement of workmen.
 It provides for payment by certain classes of employers to their workmen compensation for injury by accident.

-Workplace laws- Depriving employees of Provident funds
+Depriving employees of Provident Funds

 Every worker faces one problem or the other at the workplace.
-While sometimes these problems get sorted out of one to one contact others are not easy to sort up, and are of a chronic type especially when your own employer is negligent towards it.
+While sometimes these problems get sorted out of one-to-one contact, others are not easy to sort up and are of a chronic type, especially when your own employer is negligent towards it.